MicrosoftDocs/sysinternals/sysinternals/downloads/disk2vhd.md

 enables you to capture just system volumes and exclude data volumes, for example.

-> *Note: Virtual PC supports a maximum virtual disk size of 127GB.
+> Virtual PC supports a maximum virtual disk size of 127GB.
 If
 > you create a VHD from a larger disk it will not be accessible from a
-> Virtual PC VM.*
+> Virtual PC VM.

 To use VHDs produced by Disk2vhd, create a VM with the desired characteristics and add the VHDs to the VM's configuration as IDE disks.